zeroc00I/TwitterToTelegram/README.md

 ## Running Example
 -------------
-Now your telegram chat group can comment about some tweet made by your monitored users \o/
+Now your telegram chat group can comment with you all about some tweet made by your monitored users \o/

 ![alt text](https://github.com/bminossi/TwitterToTelegram/blob/master/examples/working.png?raw=true)